mit-rss/path_planning/README.md

 ### Integration with TESSE

 Once you have gotten your pipeline set up and working correctly, it's time to move to TESSE simulation.
 Use the executable from Lab 4 ([link](https://drive.google.com/drive/u/0/folders/1n7ij3FpRSNwqV4pUSIgsSelsMNCJYk4z)).
+Also, make sure you've pulled the latest version of tesse-ros-bridge ([link]https://github.mit.edu/rss/tesse-ros-bridge)).
 Again, **you do not need to run localization in TESSE!!!** You can use the ground-truth pose from the `/tesse/odom` topic (this is set for you in `plan_trajectory_tesse.launch` and `follow_trajectory_tesse.launch`).
+Remember from lab 5 that you should take care to transform the pose on this topic into the approriate coordinate frame (reference [Piazza @309](https://piazza.com/class/kkvsdmaisb51g6?cid=309) for an example of such a transformation).

 When TESSE is running, a map of the environment is published to the `/map` topic, just as in the simple `racecar_simulator`.
 However, because it must represent a larger area, the map for TESSE is scaled differently and uses a different coordinate frame than the Stata basement map.
 In the [maps](https://github.com/mit-rss/path_planning/tree/master/maps) folder of this repository, you may find *copies* of the source `[map_name].yaml` files which define the occupancy grid and scaling parameters for the map of each environment.
 These parameters should also be accessible via the metadata of messages on `/map`, e.g. the location of the origin is `map_msg.info.origin`.
 Pay attention to the `resolution` parameter to make sure you are scaling the map correctly!